"An expert is someone who has stopped thinking."

 Almost everyone has had the experience of noticing or identifying a cognitive bias in which low-ability, low-knowledge individuals suffer from illusory superiority, mistakenly assessing their own ability or knowledge as much higher than it really is ... with those with low ability or knowledge being unable to discern their own ineptitude about the subject and an inability to evaluate their own competence in it accurately.

-This defines, for all practical purposes, that very small, tiny little minority of insufficiently informed, insufficiently experienced pseudo-afficionados and certified instructors in bovine fecology who, because they can just manage to play, let's say, one brass instrument in a 5-piece band, read from one clef, and know how to work the demo button on their own home keyboard, consider themselves as having expertise about everything musical, including pipe organs and those who play it.
+This defines, for all practical purposes, that very small, tiny little minority of card-carrying graduates of Dunning-Kruger college -- those insufficiently informed, insufficiently experienced pseudo-afficionados and certified instructors in bovine fecology who, because they can just manage to play, let's say, one brass instrument in a 5-piece band, read from one clef, and know how to work the demo button on their own home keyboard, consider themselves as having expertise about everything musical including organ playing and all those who have spent their lives studying it.

 They talk about it and can't do it, have never tried to do it, have no real interest in trying to do it, and, without a major reform in their attitude, probably couldn't do it if they did try.